ShadowPrince001/Labyrinth_Explorer/mechanics.md

  - XP on kill: XP = floor(base_xp * depth_mult) (base_xp from monsters.json)
  - Gold on kill: base_gold = random in gold_range; Gold = floor(base_gold * depth_mult) (fallbacks to monster/room values if missing)
 - Charm reward: 25% of the above depth‑scaled rewards; no item drops or quest turn‑ins
-- Drops (based on monster difficulty diff):
+- Drops:
-  - Potion chance: min(0.20, 0.05 + 0.01 * diff)
+  - Potion: min(0.20, 0.05 + 0.01 * diff)
-  - Scroll chance: min(0.20, 0.05 + 0.01 * diff)
+  - Scroll: min(0.20, 0.05 + 0.01 * diff)
-  - Magic item chance: min(0.12, 0.02 + 0.01 * diff)
-  - Only one of the three can drop per victory (checked in order with one random draw)
+  - Magic gear: flat 25% chance (independent of diff).
+If it drops:
+    - 40% Ring (equal chance per ring in `magic_items.json`)
+    - 30% Armor (labyrinth‑only entries in `armors.json`, weighted by their `chance`)
+    - 30% Weapon (labyrinth‑only entries in `weapons.json`, weighted by their `chance`)
+  - Rings bind automatically and immediately apply their attribute effect:
+    - Effects with `_bonus` grant a random +2 to +5 to that attribute
+    - Effects with `_penalty` apply a random −1 to −3
+    - Constitution changes also adjust Max HP by ±5 per attribute point; current HP is clamped to new max
+  - Labyrinth gear rewards (weapons/armors) are added to inventory and are unsellable.
 - Leveling:
   - Total XP to reach level L: 50 * (L - 1) * L / 2
   - On level‑up: +1 unspent stat point; spending a point increases an attribute by +1 (if you increase CON, max HP +5)